-Finally, in 2012 he retired from both positions and he and his wife returned to their home in Hilliard, Ohio.
+In 2012 he retired and he and his wife returned to their home in Hilliard, Ohio.
 In 2015 Bishop Breidenthal asked that he serve part time as Assisting Bishop in Southern Ohio.
-In that capacity he makes 20+ visitations a year.
-2019 marks his 25th year as a bishop.
+He served In that capacity until the Fall of 2020 when Bishop Breidenthal resigned due to medical issues and the Standing Committee asked him to serve as primary bishop until a Provisional Bishop was elected and arrived in August of 2021.
+He is currently serving as assisting bishop again and as the bishop’s representative to Procter.
+2022 marks his 28th year as a bishop.

-On a national level, Bishop Price has served at fifteen triennial General Conventions, seven as a deputy from WV and eight as a bishop.
+On a national level, Bishop Price has served at sixteen triennial General Conventions, seven as a deputy from WV and nine as a bishop.
 At six of those Conventions he served as an officer of the Convention, two times as chair of Dispatch of Business for the House of Bishops and four times as Secretary of the House of Bishops.
 He served on the committee that nominated Katharine Jefferts Schori as PB and then was part of her executive team for nine years.
 Her election took place in Trinity, Columbus.
-For 12 years he was a part of the Planning and Arrangements Committee and traveled all across the country helping to select the site of the Conventions.
 He has served on the Alumni Executive Committee for General, and the Board of Trustees for Seabury Western Seminary, Bexley Hall Seminary and helped launch the federated Bexley/Seabury seminary.
 He also did post graduate work at the Virginia Seminary in Alexandria and for two years he was a trustee for Kenyon College.
-He served as interim Chaplain General for the Community of the Transfiguration and has been the graduation speaker at Bethany School in Glendale twenty-two times.
+He served as interim Chaplain General for the Community of the Transfiguration and has been the graduation speaker at Bethany School in Glendale twenty-three times.

 Both Bishop Price and his wife, Mariann, are members of the National Advisory Committee of the Board of Episcopal Camps and Conference Centers.
 They have both been active in Episcopal camps in three different dioceses for well over fifty years, and when their granddaughter went to Peterkin in the Diocese of WV, she represented the fourth generation in the Price family to attend that camp.